ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `out RaycastHit hitData` - The raycast hit data.
    * `LayerMask ignoreLayers` - A layermask of layers to ignore from the raycast.
    * `float length` - The maximum length of the raycast.
+   * `QueryTriggerInteraction affectTriggers` - Determines the trigger interaction level of the cast.
   * Returns
    * `bool` - Returns true if the raycast successfully collides with a valid object.

 The Raycast method is used to generate a raycast either from the given CustomRaycast object or a default Physics.Raycast.

-#### Linecast/5
+#### Linecast/6

-  > `public static bool Linecast(VRTK_CustomRaycast customCast, Vector3 startPosition, Vector3 endPosition, out RaycastHit hitData, LayerMask ignoreLayers)`
+  > `public static bool Linecast(VRTK_CustomRaycast customCast, Vector3 startPosition, Vector3 endPosition, out RaycastHit hitData, LayerMask ignoreLayers, QueryTriggerInteraction affectTriggers = QueryTriggerInteraction.UseGlobal)`

   * Parameters
    * `VRTK_CustomRaycast customCast` - The optional object with customised cast parameters.